claresudbery/clare-wiki-ably/pages/coding/webdev/js/react.md

 #### Troubleshooting node version

 - I had node v 13 which didn't work (`The engine "node" is incompatible with this module.
 Expected version "^10 or ^12 or >=14".
-Got "13.10.1"`) so I upgraded node, but it took a bit of doing to get it right.
+Got "13.10.1"`) so I upgraded node
+    - On Windows, I just [used the Windows installer](https://nodejs.org/en/download/current/) but it took a bit of doing to get it right on both Windows and my Mac.
     - See [troubleshooting notes on my node page](/pages/coding/webdev/js/Node-JS#upgrading-node---troubleshooting).

 #### Troubleshooting getting started with a project not created on your machine